 In October 2018, Emily opened a storefront studio and gallery space, Eat Paint Studio, on the North side of Chicago.
 During its 4-year run the space curated exhibitions of emerging and mid-career artists and hosted local musicians for free, evening performances to complement the visual art experience.
 She lives and works in the Ravenswood area of Chicago.

-Please join the quarterly mailing list for Emily’s studio news to receive invitations to events and shows!
+Please join my mailing list for studio news to receive invitations to events and shows!